 A good quality sports bra can prevent sagging of breast tissue and prevent sudden change to pendulous shape from normal types.

 Stretchy lace bras are not suitable for these kinds.
 Maybe a demi-cup bra would do, as it will give support from the bottom and lift up.
 Molded bras with underwire support or push up bras can give these breasts much-needed projection, rounded shape, and support.

 Fullness of the breasts

-Fullness of the breasts can be in different ways ; it may be bottom full, top full, center full or evenly full.
-The words are self explanatory.
+The fullness of the breasts can be in different ways; it may be bottom full, top full, center full or evenly full.
+The words are self-explanatory.
 There is another way to check the fullness – just look at the direction that nipples point to.
-The nipples will always point opposite of your fullness when you stand and lean forward at a 90 degree angle, without wearing a bra.
+The nipples will always point opposite of your fullness when you stand and lean forward at a 90-degree angle, without wearing a bra.

 Flat chest/ Not so endowed

 These types can benefit from push up bras if having a projected shape is the goal.
 If it is not and you just need some shape try moulded bras.
 Demi bras. balconette bras are good to give a bigger look.

 Small sized breasts can look feminine in bralettes.
 Wireless, lightly lined bras are more comfortable than underwire bras on this type.

 This means that … No!
 I will not say what.
 Suffice to say that you do not need a padded bra.
 A full coverage bra is what you need.
 A longline bra is a style that will give adequate coverage and good band width support.
 A three part bra with three seams can also give good coverage and support